A Heteroscedastic Accelerated Failure Time Model for Survival Analysis: Introduction

 \section{Introduction}

-When modeling the impact on failure times $T$ of potential predictors $\bm X = (\rv X D)$, statisticians have a number of tools at their disposal.
-Perhaps the most famous is the Cox Proportional Hazards (CPH) model~\citep{cox72}.
-The CPH model is highly flexible, straightforward to fit, and accommodates censored survivals.
-However, the semi-parametric CPH approach typically used in practice cannot estimate the conditional survival function $S(t \| \bm x) = P(T > t \| \bm X = \bm x)$ for $t$ greater than the largest observed survival time~\citep{moeschberger.klein85}.
-This becomes an important concern when the censoring rate is high~\citep[e.g.,][]{sy.taylor00}.
+When modeling the dependence of survival times $T$ on a set of predictors $\XX = (\rv X D)$, nonparametric and semiparametric estimators are often used in medical applications to mitigate the adverse effects of model misspecification.
+Some of the most well-known estimators of this type are based on the Cox Proportional Hazards (CPH) model~\citep{cox72}.
+The CPH model is highly flexible, straightforward to fit, and accommodates right-censored failure times -- a ubiquitous feature of medical lifetime data.
+Another popular class of semiparametric survival estimators are those of quantile regression (QR) models and their censoring extensions~\citep{koenker.bassett78,koenker05,powell86,portnoy03,peng.huang08}.
+However, both QR and CPH semiparametric models produce truncated estimators of the conditional survival function

+when the largest survival times in the dataset are censored~\citep[e.g.,][]{moeschberger.klein85,peng.huang08,koenker18}.
+That is, the CPH and QR estimators are of the form $\hat S(t \mid \xx) \equiv 1-\alpha_0$ beyond a data-dependent threshold $t > t_0$, such that the corresponding quantile estimator

+for $\alpha > \alpha_0$ is undefined.
+This can become a serious limitation when the censoring rate is high~\citep[e.g.,][]{sy.taylor00}.
+In contrast, parametric likelihood-based estimators do not suffer from this issue, thus presenting a viable alternative in heavy censoring situations when analyses of upper-tail survival quantiles are desired.

-In contrast, fully parametric models do not suffer from this issue.
-A popular family of parametric models make the Accelerated Failure Time (AFT) assumption, namely that the condional distribution of the survival times is
+A popular parametric-likelihood approach to conditional quantile estimation operates under the Accelerated Failure Time (AFT) assumption~\citep{wei92,kalbfleisch.prentice02}; namely, that the conditional survival time is given by

-where $\veps \sim f_0(t) $ is a random variable which does not depend on $\bm X$~\citep{wei92,kalbfleisch.prentice02}.
-AFT models have an appealing interpretation: the relation between the conditional survival function $S(t\|\bm x)$ of $T$ and the ``baseline'' survival function $S_0(t)$ of $\veps$ is simply
+where $\veps \sim f_0(t) $ is a random variable which does not depend on $\XX$.
+AFT models have an appealing interpretation for quantile estimation: the relation between the conditional survival function $S(t\mid\xx)$ and the baseline survival function $S_0(t)$ of $\veps$ is

-However, as with any parametric model, incorrect specification of $\mu(\bm x)$ and $f_0(t)$ can adversely affect inferential results.
+However, as with any parametric model, incorrect specification of scale and distribution functions $\mu(\xx)$ and $f_0(t)$ can adversely affect inferential results.

-The purpose of this article is to relax the AFT model's homoscedasticity assumption on the log-survivals.
-Much work has been done on this in the context of random individual-level effects, referred to in this literature as ``frailty modeling''~\citep{hougaard91, keiding.etal97, pan01, zhang.peng09}.
-We adopt instead a conditionally heteroscedastic approach by considering a model of the form
+The purpose of this article is to relax the homoscedasticity assumption made by the AFT model on the conditional log-survival distribution.
+Much attention has been devoted to this in the context of random individual-level effects, referred to in the literature as ``frailty modeling''~\citep[e.g.][]{hougaard91, keiding.etal97, pan01, zhang.peng09}.
+We adopt instead a covariate-dependent heteroscedastic modeling approach of the form